Flagstone patio and mountain landscape near Frisco and Summit County Colorado

 Afternoon breezes off the reservoir deflect spray from rotors tuned for calm mornings.
 Dry bands on windward edges and overspray onto walks are common on Frisco lawns by the lake.

 Shift start times or use heads with matched precipitation for windy exposure.
-Read water conservation through irrigation before you add run time everywhere.
+Read water conservation through proper irrigation practices before you add run time on every zone.

 Splash and saturated bands near shore

-Wave splash and overflow from retaining walls keep low turf soggy while upper lawn thirst on the same zone.
-Separate hand watering on stressed sunny areas often beats flooding the whole clock.
+Wave splash and overflow from retaining walls keep low turf soggy while upper lawn thirsts on the same irrigation zone.
+Hand watering on stressed sunny areas often works better than flooding the whole schedule.

-Fix grading and leader discharge before you treat fungus on constantly wet areas under trees.
-Landscape maintenance on Breckenridge lake lots follows the same logic.
+Fix grading and downspout discharge before you treat fungus in constantly wet areas under trees.
+Breckenridge lake lots follow the same logic.

-Explore irrigation startup in the high country and mountain mowing tips for startup timing at elevation.
+Explore irrigation startup in the high country for seasonal timing at elevation, and keep mower blades sharp after a gritty winter.

 Guest calendars on rental lake homes

-Turnover weeks stack traffic on paths to the dock and hot tub while center lawn still looks fine from the street.
-Write zone notes and mowing height for sitters before travel.
+Turnover weeks stack traffic on paths to the dock and hot tub while center lawn still looks fine from the driveway.
+Write zone notes and mowing height for sitters before you travel.

-See rental turnover guest calendars and contact Neils Lunceford when several issues compete.
+See rental turnover and guest calendars and contact Neils Lunceford when several issues compete.

 Lake lots backed by forest see browse on hedges and beds that turf programs alone cannot fix.
-Yard border habits differ from open lawn in the same yard.
+Yard borders need different care than open lawn on the same property.

-Read deer browse on hedges when chewed tips appear beside paths guests use nightly.
+Read deer browse on high country hedges when chewed tips appear beside paths guests use nightly.

 Soil depth on engineered lake benches